twfcc/gfw.press_installer/README.md

 chmod +x uninstall.sh && ./uninstall.sh

-gfw.press system init script for install gfw.press and components not by gfw3proxy_init.sh script,who needs to start gfw.press server and service automatically while system startup.
+gfw.press system init script for who needs to start gfw.press server as system service but not installed by gfw3proxy_init.sh script

 Login to your vps with user 'root' via ssh client,follow steps as below